Information You Can Use

 Who Should be Screened?

-Individuals concerned about their memory due to changes, a family history of dementia, or those who want a baseline to monitor in brain health.
+Memory screens are also good for individuals concerned about their memory due to changes, a family history of dementia, or those who want a baseline to monitor their brain health.

 What if the Screen Shows Areas of Concern?

 The screening tool does not diagnose dementia.
 It identifies how your brain is functioning in a single moment.
 There are many reasons a screen may show concerns, including depression, stress, care partners burnout, infections, hormone imbalances, sleep imbalances, challenges in vision or hearing, chronic pain, medication side effects…the list goes on.
 If your brain changes result from one of these medical conditions, diagnosis and treatment may improve your quality of life.

 After reviewing possible reasons for the screen results, the screener will answer questions and provide information and resources for supporting brain health.
 They may recommend a medical evaluation, but no information is shared with your doctor without your approval.

 Early detection does matter.
 If further evaluations by a medical professional determine you may have dementia or mild cognitive impairment, you can plan for your future.
 You can take steps now, including: